publiclab/image-sequencer/CONTRIBUTING.md

 4. **serve**: Compiles the dist files as in the **compile** task and starts a local server on `localhost:3000` to host the demo site in `/examples/` directory.
 Also runs the **watch** task.
 5. **production**: Compiles and minifies dist files in `/dist/image-sequencer.js` and `/dist/image-sequencer-ui.js` without the `.min.js` extension to include minified files in the demo site.
 This script should only be used in production mode while deploying.
 6. **default**: Runs the **watch** task as default.
+Please ignore this as it is a trail for calling publiclab/is-reviewers.